 Insurers only cover AYUSH treatments if included in a health insurance policy.
 Some insurers do not cover AYUSH at all.
 So, please learn about your policy before you make a purchase.

 Ajay, a 48-year-old IT professional, suffered from chronic back pain.
 When nothing worked, he decided to opt for Ayurveda.
 The practitioner he consulted told him he would need eight sittings to treat the problem and that these would cost him Rs 50,000.
 Each sitting would last two hours after which Ajay would go home and return the next day.

 Ajay had comprehensive health insurance with a sum insured of Rs 5 lakh.
 So, he went ahead with the treatment.
 However, he was shocked when his insurer refused his claim.
 This was because the insurer covered AYUSH only for hospitalization and not for treatments taken as an OPD procedure.
 The insurer would have rejected the claim even in case of hospitalization because the clinic did not have government certification.

-Ravina had a problem with high blood pressure and diabetes.
-One of her friends recommended an ayurvedic treatment to cure the ailment.
-She had a health insurance policy, and therefore, she carefully read the policy document to ensure it covers ayurvedic treatment as well.
-Luckily, her insurance policy was offering AYUSH coverage, and therefore, Ravina decided to go ahead with the treatment.
-She chose a government hospital for her treatment which was accredited by Quality Council of India or National Accreditation Board.
+Ravina had high blood pressure and diabetes.
+A friend recommended an ayurvedic treatment.
+She had a health insurance policy, which she carefully read to ensure that it covered ayurvedic treatment as well.
+Luckily, her insurance policy offered AYUSH coverage.

+Ravina decided to go ahead with the treatment.
+She chose a government hospital accredited by the Quality Council of India.

-As her treatment cost came to Rs 80,000, her health insurance had a co-payment of 20%, and therefore, she paid Rs 16,000, and the individual health insurance company settled the remaining, i.e., Rs 64,000 (80,000-16,000).
+Her total treatment cost was Rs 80,000.
+Her health insurance had a 20% co-payment clause.
+Therefore, she paid Rs 16,000, and the health insurance company settled the remaining, i.e., Rs 64,000 (80,000-16,000).